zachary-hayward/DA-pupparazi/workshop.md

 }
 ```

 If you run `npm test`, you'll see the tests for "Reading a specific puppy" are red.
 That's great!
-Now let's make them green again.
+Now let's make them green.

 Write a function that gets an array of _all the puppies_ and then returns one with a matching ID if it
 exists or undefined otherwise.
 You can probably re-use the function you wrote to get all the puppies previously